 Here’s why: When functioning optimally, your body constantly detoxes itself — and it’s very efficient at this task.

-If you have a severe reaction to mycotoxins or live with a condition that makes you more vulnerable to toxic mold, it’s a good idea to consult with your doctor to find the most effective treatment for your needs.
+If you have a severe reaction to mold or live with a condition that makes you more vulnerable to mold exposure, it’s a good idea to consult with your doctor to find the most effective treatment for your needs.

 If you have mild allergic symptoms due to mold exposure, certain at-home treatments might help.